-Adverse possession is a legal concept that allows a trespasser – sometimes a stranger but more often a neighbor – to gain legal title over the land of a property owner.
-The concept dates back to early Britain.
-More recently, the law's function is usually to achieve a fair result when one owner has neglected or forgotten about a piece of property while another has been using or caring for it for so long that to make him or her leave would create hardship.
+Adverse possession is a centuries-old legal concept that allows a trespasser; sometimes a stranger, but more often a neighbor; to gain legal title over the land of a property owner.
+The law's function is usually to achieve a fair result when one owner has left a piece of property idle and unused, while another has been using or caring for it for so long that to make him or her leave would create hardship.

-Adverse possession in Florida is controlled by state statute, but also by the courts.
+Adverse possession in Florida is controlled by state statute (Fla.
+Stat. § 95.18) as well as by the courts.
 Importantly, the burden of proof to establish a claim of adverse possession is on the trespasser.
 Whoever holds legal title is presumed to be the owner until the adverse possessor can meet that burden.
-In other words, it is the trespasser's job to prove that a judge should grant him or her legal title to -- that is, ownership of -- the land.
+In other words, it is the trespasser's job to prove that a judge should grant him or her legal title to, in other words ownership of, the land.

-What should you do if you spot a trespasser or a neighbor encroaching on your land?
+What should you do if you spot a trespasser or a neighbor encroaching on your Florida land?
 Chances are, it's an innocent mistake on that person's part.
 Given that, your first step should be to nicely ask the person to move.
-More often than not, the person will comply.

-If that doesn't happen, you may be forced to consult a lawyer and bring an action to quiet title – a legal method for determining title to land.
-In an action to quiet title, you’re asking a Florida state court judge to issue an order declaring that you, and not the trespasser, are the true owner of the land.
-This order is particularly helpful if you are seeking to sell your property, and need to reassure potential buyers.
+If that doesn't happen, put your demand in writing.
+Next, consider consulting a lawyer and bringing legal action to declare that you, and not the trespasser, are the true owner of the land.
+Obtaining a court order to this effect will be particularly helpful if you are seeking to sell your property, and need to reassure potential buyers.